digital-asset/daml/CONTRIBUTING.md

 ## Discussions

 Please hold discussions that are relevant to Daml development and not confidential in GitHub issues.
 That way, anyone who wants to contribute or follow along can do so.
-If you have private discussions, please summarise them in an issue or comment to an issue.
+If you have private discussions, please summarize them in an issue or comment to an issue.

 You can also participate in the discussions at the following link: [discuss.daml.com](https://discuss.daml.com/).

-# Problems
+## Problems

 1. When running tests on `MacOS` you might get a system dialog like this:
    ````